paulca/eyeballs.js/public/README.md

 Models
 ======

-You define a model by passing a function to the eyeballs ( o_O ) function.
+You define a model by passing a name and function to the eyeballs ( o_O ) function (pronounced 'eep eep').
 As inspired by Rails, model definitions are capitalised.
 Note, however, that the new prefix is not used.

-    var Post = o_O(function(post){ })
+    o_O('Post', function(post){ })

 You can now initialize an individual post: